Mangalorean Catholics: Ethnic identity

-The community gets its name from the Mangalore Diocesean adherents of the Latin Church in India, located by the southwestern coast of India.
-It comprises the present day civil districts of Dakshina Kannada and Udipi district in Karnataka state, and Kassergode in Kerala state.
-This area was collectively referred to as South Canara in British India, and then from the partition until the reorganisation (1956) of states and territories of India.
+The community gets its name from the Mamgalore diocesan adherents of the Latin Church in India, located by the southwestern coast of India.
+Most of their hometowns lie in present day civil districts of Dakshina Kannada and Udupi districts in Karnataka state and Kassergode in the present-day Kerala state.
+This area was collectively referred to as South Canara in British India, and then from the partition until the reorganisation (1956) of the states and territories of India.

 In 1526, Portuguese in Goa and Bombay arrived in Mangalore, and the number of local converts to Christianity slowly increased.
 However, a sizeable Christian population did not exist there until the second half of the 16th century, when there was a large-scale immigration of Christians from Goa to South Canara.
 They were reluctant to learn the local languages of South Canara and continued to speak Konkani, so that local Christians (Padvals) had to learn Konkani to converse with them.
-After this migration, the skilled Goan Catholic agriculturists were offered various land grants by the native Bednore rulers of South Canara.
-They observed their cultural Hindu customs in conjunction with the newfound Western Catholic faith, and preserved their lifestyle.
+After this migration, these skilled agriculturists were offered various land grants by the native Bednore rulers of South Canara.
+They observed their Eastern cultural Hindu customs in conjunction with the newfound Western Catholic faith, and preserved their much of their Konkani lifestyle.

 Most migrants were people from the lower economic strata who had been left out of government and economic jobs; their lands had been confiscated due to heavy taxation under the Portuguese in Goa.
-As a consequence of the wealth and privileges which these Goan migrants enjoyed in Mangalore, they began feeling superior to their landless kindred in Goa.
-Their captivity at Seringapatam (1784–1799), where many died, were killed, or were forcibly converted to Sunni Islam, led to the formation of a separate and common cultural identity among members of the group, who had previously considered themselves an extension of Goans.
-They no longer self-identified as Goan Catholics.
-The majority of Mangalorean Catholics are Roman Catholic Brahmins of Saraswat lineage.
-Historian Alan Machado Prabhu estimates that almost 95 per cent of Mangalorean Catholics have Goan origins.
+As a consequence of the wealth and privileges which these migrants enjoyed in Mangalore, they began feeling superior to their landless kindred in Goa.
+Their captivity at Seringapatam (1784–1799), where many died, were killed, or were converted to Sunni Islam, led to the formation of a separate and common cultural identity among members of the group, who had previously considered themselves an extension of Goans.
+They no longer self-identified as Goan Catholics after the captivity.
+Alan Machado Prabhu estimates that almost 95 per cent of Mangalorean Catholics have origins in Goa.